 We reverted the change for an undetermined amount of time to better enable access to critical government sites sharing COVID19 information.

 Yes, it seems that the US government is way behind the times when it comes to updating their online security protocols and has many sites that don’t support newer TLS versions, which is pretty poor really.

 It’s no excuse for anyone else to be so behind tough and leave their sites open to all kinds of vulnerabilities and we don’t allow that on our servers.

 Even within TLS, there are a number of different ciphers that an be used and some of these are also no longer secure in TLS 1.2.
-We’ll explain more about our cipher selection and policy in the next post.
+We’ll explain more about our cipher selection and policy in a future post.